We are looking for new members to join our Board of Trustees.

 We offer two volunteer roles:

 PARS Community Volunteer and PARS Telephone Support Volunteer.
-Both roles offer volunteers the opportunity to work directly with our clients either in the community or over the phone based in our office in Rawdon, Leeds.
+Both roles offer volunteers the opportunity to work directly with our service users either in the community or over the phone based in our office in Rawdon, Leeds.

 Telephone Support Volunteers

-Telephone support volunteers offer emotional support over the phone, helping clients begin to understand their abusive relationship while they wait for face to face support from a Community Volunteer or worker.
+Telephone support volunteers offer emotional support over the phone, helping service users begin to understand their abusive relationship while they wait for one to one support from a Community Volunteer or worker.

-- Answering incoming calls to the service from professionals, clients and those seeking more information, signposting where relevant and taking self-referrals.
+- Answering incoming calls to the service from professionals, service users and those seeking more information, signposting where relevant and taking self-referrals.

-- Keeping client records updated on our case management system.
+- Keeping service user records updated on our case management system.

 - Supporting colleagues with administrative tasks.

-Community volunteers work with clients to help them understand their abusive relationship, supporting them on a journey to recovery through face to face sessions in the clients own home, or another safe location.
+Community volunteers work with service users to help them understand their abusive relationship, supporting them on a journey to recovery through one to one sessions in the service user’s own home, or another safe location.

-- Carrying out face to face visits, holding a caseload of 2-3 clients.
+- Carrying out face to face visits, holding a caseload of 2-3 service users.

 - Recording relevant information during visits and updating the case management system.

-- Liaising with other organisations on behalf of clients.
+- Liaising with other organisations on behalf of service users.